 To increase execution performance on CPUs, it is often desirable to bind processes to physical cores or groups of cores in order to improve data locality and reduce context switching.

-Tarantella provides two command-line flags to enable rank pinning to physical sockets.
-They rely on the numactl utility to detect existing NUMA domains and pin processes to them.
+Tarantella provides a command-line flag to enable rank pinning to physical sockets.
+It uses the numactl utility to detect existing NUMA domains and pin each Tarantella process deployed on a host to a separate socket.